-The interstate commission shall meet at least once during each calendar year.
-The chairperson of the interstate commission may call additional meetings at any time and, upon the request of a majority of the members, shall call additional meetings.

-The interstate commission's bylaws shall establish conditions and procedures under which the interstate commission shall make its information and official records available to the public for inspection or copying.
-The interstate commission may exempt from disclosure any information or official records to the extent they would adversely affect personal privacy rights or proprietary interests.
-In promulgating such rules, the interstate commission may make available to law enforcement agencies records and information otherwise exempt from disclosure, and may enter into agreements with law enforcement agencies to receive or exchange information or records subject to nondisclosure and confidentiality provisions.

-Public notice shall be given of all meetings and all meetings shall be open to the public, except as set forth in the rules or as otherwise provided in the compact.
-The interstate commission shall promulgate rules consistent with the principles contained in the "government in sunshine act", 5 U.S.C. section 552(b), as may be amended.
-The interstate commission and any of its committees may close a meeting to the public where it determines by 2/3 vote that an open meeting would be likely to:

-- (a) Relate solely to the interstate commission's internal personnel practices and procedures. - (b) Disclose matters specifically exempted from disclosure by statute. - (c) Disclose trade secrets or commercial or financial information which is privileged or confidential. - (d) Involve accusing any person of a crime or formally censuring any person.

-- (e) Disclose information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy. - (f) Disclose investigatory records compiled for law enforcement purposes. - (g) Disclose information contained in or related to examination, operating or condition reports prepared by, or on behalf of or for the use of, the interstate commission with respect to a regulated entity for the purpose of regulation or supervision of such entity. - (h) Disclose information, the premature disclosure of which would significantly endanger the life of a person or the stability of a regulated entity. - (i) Specifically relate to the interstate commission's issuance of a subpoena or its participation in a civil action or proceeding.

-For every meeting closed pursuant to this provision, the interstate commission's chief legal officer shall publicly certify that, in his or her opinion, the meeting may be closed to the public, and shall reference each relevant exemptive provision.
-The interstate commission shall keep minutes which shall fully and clearly describe all matters discussed in any meeting and shall provide a full and accurate summary of any actions taken, and the reasons therefor, including a description of each of the views expressed on any item and the record of any roll call vote (reflected in the vote of each member on the question).
-All documents considered in connection with any action shall be identified in such minutes.

-The interstate commission shall collect standardized data concerning the interstate movement of offenders as directed through its bylaws and rules which shall specify the data to be collected, the means of collection, and data exchange and reporting requirements.
+- D. The Interstate Commission shall meet at least once during each calendar year.
+The chair of the Interstate Commission may call additional meetings at any time and, upon the request of a majority of the members, shall call additional meetings. - E. The Interstate Commission's bylaws shall establish conditions and procedures under which the Interstate Commission shall make its information and official records available to the public for inspection or copying.
+The Interstate Commission may exempt from disclosure any information or official records to the extent they would adversely affect personal privacy rights or proprietary interests.
+In promulgating such rules, the Interstate Commission may make available to law enforcement agencies records and information otherwise exempt from disclosure and may enter into agreements with law enforcement agencies to receive or exchange information or records subject to nondisclosure and confidentiality provisions. - F. Public notice shall be given of all meetings, and all meetings shall be open to the public except as set forth in the rules or as otherwise provided in the Compact.
+The Interstate Commission shall promulgate rules consistent with the principles contained in the Government in Sunshine Act, Section 552(b), of Title 5 of the United States Code.
+The Interstate Commission and any of its committees may close a meeting to the public where it determines by a two-thirds vote that an open meeting would be likely to: - 1.
+Relate solely to the Interstate Commission's internal personnel practices and procedures; - 2.
+Disclose matters specifically exempted from disclosure by statute; - 3.
+Disclose trade secrets or commercial or financial information which is privileged or confidential; - 4.
+Involve accusing any person of a crime or formally censuring any person; - 5.
+Disclose information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy; - 6.
+Disclose investigatory records compiled for law enforcement purposes; - 7.
+Disclose information contained in or related to examination, operating or condition reports prepared by, or on behalf of, or for the use of, the Interstate Commission with respect to a regulated entity for the purpose of regulation or supervision of such entity; - 8.
+Disclose information, the premature disclosure of which would significantly endanger the life of a person or the stability of a regulated entity; - 9.
+Relate specifically to the Interstate Commission's issuance of a subpoena or its participation in a civil action or proceeding. - G. For every meeting closed pursuant to this provision, the Interstate Commission's chief legal officer shall publicly certify that, in the officer's opinion, the meeting may be closed to the public and shall reference each relevant exemptive provision. - H. The Interstate Commission shall keep minutes which shall fully and clearly describe all matters discussed in any meeting and shall provide a full and accurate summary of any actions taken, and the reasons therefor, including a description of each of the views expressed on any item and the record of any roll-call vote (reflected in the vote of each member on the question).
+All documents considered in connection with any action shall be identified in such minutes. - I. The Interstate Commission shall collect standardized data concerning the interstate movement of offenders as directed through its Bylaws and Rules which shall specify the data to be collected, the means of collection, and data exchange and reporting requirements.

-ARTICLE VIII
+ARTICLE VIII.

-RULE-MAKING FUNCTIONS OF THE INTERSTATE COMMISSION
+RULEMAKING FUNCTIONS OF THE INTERSTATE COMMISSION

-The interstate commission shall promulgate rules in order to effectively and efficiently achieve the purposes of the compact including transition rules governing administration of the compact during the period in which it is being considered and enacted by the states.
+A. The Interstate Commission shall promulgate rules in order to effectively and efficiently achieve the purposes of the compact including transition rules governing administration of the compact during the period in which it is being considered and enacted by the states.